 This is always done on the basis of a justifiable interest, a legal obligation and/or to execute an agreement in accordance with its objectives.

 We always adhere to the (applicable) legal retention period.

 - If you have not (as yet) worked for Herakles, your data will remain accessible via our database, as long as applicable national legislation will approve, or untill your active withdrawal of earlier opt-in.
-We will always send you a reminder two years after registration with the question whether your data may remain in our database.
+We will always send you a reminder five years after registration with the question whether your data may remain in our database.
 You may, at any time, ask to have your data deleted via your contact person at Herakles, online, or via firstname.lastname@example.org.
 We will send confirmation, stating that your data has been deleted.

 - If you have worked for Herakles before, your data will remain accessible via our database, as long as applicable national legislation will approve after your employment contract has been terminated.
 However, to comply with tax and legislative obligations, we are obliged to retain certain data for longer.
 You may, at any time, ask to have your data deleted via your contact person at Herakles (in person, mail or telephone).
 We will send confirmation, stating that your data have been been deleted.

 Via MyHerakles, you can inspect and/or change all the personal data that have been registered in your name; on this site you can also state your preferences in respect of receiving, for example, our job alert.

 Our electronic communication also offers you the opportunity of deregistering.